Mia-Brunner/C2C-Marketplace/README.md

 #### AWS
 Amazon Web Services S3 provides hosting for images, will be used to allow users to attach an image to their post.

+##### PostgresQL:
+Open-source relational database management system.
+Will be used to store data.

 ### Describe your projects models in terms of the relationships (active record associations) they have with each other